 This Means

 DISARMED The system is disarmed.

 FULL ARMED

 PART ARMED The system has been armed using the displayed arming method.

 PERIMETER ARMED

 FULL ARMING

-PART ARMING The system is in the process of arming (displayed during exit delay)
+PART ARMING The system is in the process of arming (displayed during exit delay).

 PERIMETER ARMING

+PART ARMED INST The system has been armed using the displayed arming method with

+PERIM ARMED INST the Instant arm feature activated.

+PART ARMING INST The system is in the process of arming with the Instant arm feature

+PERI ARMING INST activated.

-The system may be programmed to display arm status at all times or only for the first two minutes after you arm or disarm the system.
+fJ The system may be programmed to display arm status at all times or only for the first two minutes after you arm or disarm the system.